 Production Companies Allowed Remote I-9 Doc Verification During the COVID-19 Pandemic

-With the COVID-19 pandemic in full swing, it’s easy to imagine the little niceties and accommodations falling through the cracks, especially ones benefiting those of us still working production – the “nonessentials,” as it were.
+With the COVID-19 pandemic in full swing, it’s easy to imagine the little accommodations falling through the cracks, especially ones benefiting those of us still working production – the “nonessentials,” as it were.

 But some good news has risen from the continually settling dust!
 The Department of Homeland Security announced that they are temporarily allowing remote review of I-9 required documentation at time of hire.
 With social distancing having become the new trending life hack, this is kinda huge, and a major win for this already tricky-to-navigate requirement.

 The good stuff about the special remote I-9 forbearance